openid/fapi/fapi-2_0-security-profile.md

 3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
 4. Consider MTLS sender-constraining instead of DPoP

-These mitigations may have potential complexity, performance or scalability tradeoffs.
+These mitigations may have potential complexity, performance or scalability trade-offs.
 Attacker type A7 represents a powerful attacker and mitigations may not be necessary for many ecosystems.

 ### JWKS URIs